math-alec/math-alec.github.io/_pages/about.md

 I am a PhD student working under the supervision of [Dr. Michael Brannan](https://www.math.uwaterloo.ca/~m2branna/) in the Department of Pure Mathematics at the University of Waterloo.

-**Research Interests**: operator algebras, quantum information theory, and their interactions.
+**Research Interests**: operator algebras, quantum information theory, and their various interactions.